-- If the ambient temperature is outside of the -20 to 45 °C range for the URG or -30 to 50 °C range for the SASS/SuperSASS then the "QT Temperature Sensor Questionable" qualifier code will be applied to the ambient temperature parameter only. - If the ambient temperature is outside of the -40 to 55 °C range for both samplers allowable limits as defined by AQS the "AN Machine Malfunction" null code will be applied so the record can be delivered to AQS. - If the transport temperature is greater than 4 °C as measured upon receipt at the Sample Handling Laboratory then the "TT Transport Temperature is Out of Specs" qualifier code will be applied to all analytical species parameters for the given filter.
-The "X Filter Temperature Difference or Average out of Spec" qualifier code is assigned by the site operator and is specific to temperature of the filter; it is only applied to analytical species parameters for a given filter.
+If the transport temperature is greater than $4 \,^{\circ}\text{C}$ - as measured upon receipt at the Sample Handling Laboratory - then the "TT - Transport Temperature is Out of Specs" qualifier code will be applied to all analytical species parameters for the given filter.
+The "X - Filter Temperature Difference or Average out of Spec" qualifier code is assigned by the site operator and is specific to temperature of the filter; it is only applied to analytical species parameters for a given filter.